treehopperjen/VibePy/README.md

 - Generating a ladder of modulated peaks that increase in amplitude
 - Playing and recording the ladder of modulated peaks
 - Using the recording of the peaks to estimate the multiplier

+**Evaluation:** If the compensation and calibration process has been successful, the spectra of the original stimulus and the recording of the played-back (compensated & calibrated) stimulus will be superimposed with only small amplitude variations over the desired frequency range.
+Likewise, the target and measured amplitudes should be close, usually well under 3 dB.
+As a final test, the authors generally record the playback of the calibrated stimulus and listen to it along with the original; the two should sound virtually indistinguishable aside from minor differences in background noise.

 **Play vibrational stimuli**